 I was quiet and shy as a kid.
 I always felt out of place at school, even at home.
 Then I had my first drink, and bam!… I was in paradise.
 I guzzled it like water.
 Quiet and shy became outgoing and fun-seeking… then wild and crazy… until I blacked out.
 At long last I felt really alive.
 Alcohol instantly became the love of my life, and nothing… no one… would ever change that.
-But over the years things changed, and I hardly noticed it happening.
+But over the years things did change, and I hardly noticed it happening.
 “A few beers” became a quart of vodka… always guzzled.
 Blackouts happened more often.
-I’d wake up in a ditch, half frozen, on a cold autumn morning, with no idea how I got there.
+I’d wake up by the side of a road, half frozen, on a cold autumn morning, with no idea how I got there.
 I began to think less and less about the friends who’d abandoned me years ago.
 Even my family had gotten fed up at some point and made it clear: “You’re not welcome here until you clean yourself up.”
 (I learned later that that was the most difficult thing they ever had to say… but they had to protect themselves from getting pulled down with me.)
 The memories were like bad dreams… and I began having a lot of those.
 Finally my life seemed completely hopeless, and suicidal thoughts that had crept into my mind for years became more persistent.
 Then came that inevitable breaking point, when I knew I had a choice… to live or to die.
 In desperation I attended my first AA meeting, started working the 12-Step program, and I’ve been slowly, steadily finding my way back.
 I knew others like me who hadn’t been so lucky… who’d made the other choice.
 There but for the grace of God….

-- Hallucinations (psychotic break)
+- Hallucinations (psychotic break and delirium)

 Alcohol and the Brain

 Knowing how alcohol affects the brain can help us understand what kind of drinkers we are.